conneither/phishing-simulation-lab/phishing_simulation_README.md

 - Credential capture via Evilginx bypasses MFA (token theft)
 - Role of phishing in the early stages of an attack chain
 - How threat detection maps to MITRE techniques in a real environment
+- Impact of sender impersonation using domain lookalikes and Entra ID spoofing

 ---